Cozmotic/GuodaBees/readme.md

 ```
 C:/Users/<YourUserName>/AppData/LocalLow/ZeekerssRBLX/Lethal Company/VLogs
 ```
-This is automatically handled in the script, so you don’t need to change it unless your game is installed in a non-standard location.
+This is automatically handled in the program, so you don’t need to change it unless your game is installed in a non-standard location.

 ## How It Works